appodeal/Appodeal-Flutter-Plugin/README.md

 <string>This identifier will be used to deliver personalized ads to you.</string>
 ```

-If you are using StackConsentManager framework in your project there are no additional steps required.
-Authorization
+If you are using Appodeal SDK 3.x.x in your project there are no additional steps required.
-request will be shown for users under iOS 14.5.
+Authorization request will be shown for users under iOS 14.5.

-Disable ATT request via Appodeal Unity Consent Manger:
+Disable ATT request via Appodeal:

 ```dart
 Appodeal.disableAppTrackingTransparencyRequest();